pywbem/pywbemtools/docs/pywbemcli/commands.rst

 statistics gathering and reporting in pywbemcli:

-1. Pywbemcli client gathers statistics on CIM/XML operations that can be displayed either with the ``statistics show`` command  or afer pywbemcli executes each command if the ``--timestats`` / ``-T`` general option is used.
+1. Pywbemcli client gathers statistics on CIM/XML operations that can be displayed either with the ``statistics show`` command  or after pywbemcli executes each command if the ``--timestats`` / ``-T`` general option is used.
 The statistics gathered includes at least: